 A strong supporter of technology entrepreneurship, Chip served on the board of the Council for Entrepreneurial Development (CED), mentors early and mid-stage companies through a variety of programs, including Techstars, RevTech Labs, and NC Idea, and served as a judge for the ‘Carolina Challenge,’ a business plan competition held at UNC-Chapel Hill’s Kenan Flagler Business School.

-A graduate of Boston University (BA) and the University of Miami, FL (MBA), he and his family live in the Raleigh-Durham Research Triangle of North Carolina and enjoys the opportunity to play golf as time allows.
+A graduate of Boston University (BA) and the University of Miami, FL (MBA), he lives in the Raleigh-Durham Research Triangle of North Carolina, avidly rides spin bikes, and enjoys the opportunity to play golf as time allows.

 A native of Wilmington, North Carolina, Hurley was a vital part of the founding of Flywheel Advisors and contributed as our CDO until his passing in 2023 at 14 after a long and well-lived life.

 Generous to a fault with his time and attention, Hurley contributed to the company’s culture as an early adopter of hybrid and remote work.
 A true team player, Hurley was always there and willing to contribute to any task.